nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 .. |only_configured_module_note| replace:: Only the configured module should include the configuration file.
    Do not include the configuration file in other source files.
 .. |device_pm_note| replace:: Not all device power states might be supported by the sensor's device.
-   Check the sensor's driver implementation before configuring :c:member:`sm_sensor_config.suspend_pm_state`.
+   Check the sensor's driver implementation before configuring :c:member:`sm_sensor_config.suspend`.